MainfluxLabs/docs/docs/modbus.md

 | `unit`       | Optional unit label (e.g. `°C`, `%`, `bar`)                                                            |
 | `scale`      | Optional multiplier applied to the raw numeric value before publishing                                 |
 | `length`     | Register count.
 Calculated automatically from `type` for numeric types; set manually for `string` only |

+Data fields can be sent inline in the request body, or uploaded as a CSV or JSON file — see [Create a client from a file](#create-a-client-from-a-file).

 ## Managing clients